eliasaf-abargel/multi-project-argocd/README.md

 Our implementation combines GitOps with Helm charts and multi-environment support to achieve:

-1. **🌐 Environment Parity** - Dev, staging, and production environments use the same deployment process with environment-specific configurations.
+1. **🌐 Environment Parity** - Dev and production environments use the same deployment process with environment-specific configurations.

 2. **📦 Application Packaging** - Helm charts standardize application deployment patterns.